Essential Copyright Guidelines For Corporate Training

 1. Familiarize Yourself with Copyright Basics:

 Copyright automatically protects original works of authorship, including literature, art, music, films, photographs, and software.
-It grants creators exclusive rights to reproduce, distribute, display, and perform their work, as well as create derivative works.
+It grants creators exclusive rights to reproduce, distribute, display, and perform their work and create derivative works.

 2. Obtain Permission: